 Aug 30 – Sept 4, 2015 Training & Expedition for Qualified Youth & Adults with follow-up weekend stayover workshop option

 Join us at our favorite hunting locations this week.
 It’s an exciting week as trout start to bite as the night lengthens and cools, salmon season opens in the rivers, hunting season opens for small critters, and bow hunting season opens for deer!
 The amount of hunting will depend on your previous experience and whether you need to first go through Hunter Education Certification the first day which is optional for those who already hold a valid Hunter Ed certificate.

 Location: Western Washington.
 Please email or call instructor Chris Chisholm at 253-604-4681 for details.

-Available for youth and adults with prerequisites: Adults need a 1) significant wildlife tracking experience with us, while those in the youth group need the 1) wildlife tracking week, 2) ancient archers and artisans week, and 3) fishing week as prerequisites.
+Available for youth and adults with prerequisites: Adults need a 1) significant wildlife tracking experience with us, while those in the youth group need the 1) survival or navigation weeks, 2) wildlife tracking week, 3) ancient archers and artisans week, and 4) fishing week as prerequisites.
 Everyone will also need Washington State Hunting & Fishing Licenses as required by age.
-You might also want to consider joining us for our follow-up weekend course Animal Processing Workshop Extension Option – No Prerequisite: $395 price discounted $30 for Honorable Hunting Camp participants, but all adults may attend with no prerequisite, and youth ages 9 and up may attend with enrolled parent.
+You might also want to consider joining us for our follow-up weekend course Animal Processing Workshop Option which has no prerequisite, so additional friends and family may attend with you.

 Goals & Skills Covered: